Welcome! I’m Carolyn Dube – This colorful journey is all about the freedom of play!

 As an Amazon Associate I earn from qualifying purchases.

 Here are the supplies used.
 Some of these links are affiliate links which means I get a small percentage.
-For example, I’m an Amazon Associate & I earn from qualifying purchases.
-It doesn’t cost you anything extra and you get a really good feeling knowing that you are helping keep the free tutorials coming!
+It doesn’t cost you anything extra and it helps keep the free tutorials coming!

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.